QuantEcon/lecture-python-intro/lectures/inflation_history.md

 Chapter 3 of {cite}`sargent2002big`  described deliberate changes in policy that Hungary, Austria, Poland, and Germany made to end their hyperinflations.

-Each government stopped printing money to pay for goods and services once again which made its currency convertible to the US dollar or the UK pound.
+Each government stopped printing money to pay for goods and services once again and made its currency convertible to the US dollar or the UK pound.

 The story told in {cite}`sargent2002big` is grounded in a "monetarist theory of the price level" described in {doc}`cagan_ree` and {doc}`cagan_adaptive`.